ShamiTomita/OBH-React-Final-Project/README.md

 # React-Final-Project
 React-Redux Frontend / Rails Backend
 This API is an entertainment platform where Users can make an account, create profiles, and then browse and favorite different movies and show.
+Ruby On Rails is used as the backend and React-Redux is used for the frontend.

 To get started:
-#BackEnd
+# BackEnd
 ```bash
 bundler
 rails db:create